Azure/azure-rest-api-specs/specification/migrate/resource-manager/readme.md

 suppressions:
   - code: AvoidAdditionalProperties
     reason: Migrate feature is widely adopted and requires additionalProperties for most of the swagger properties.
-  - code: ProvisioningStateMustBeReadOnly
-    reason: All Provisioning states for resources introduced in the current swagger version are readOnly, and are incorrectly flagging.
 ```
 ### Tag: package-2023-06